Michaelangel007/you_have_to_win_the_game_world_map/README.md

  * 0x0210, 0x0211, 0x0212, or
  * 0x1002, 0x1102, 0x1202.

-Fortunaly this sequence of bytes is rather uncommon otherwise we may get a lot of false positives when searching.
+Fortunately this sequence of bytes is rather uncommon otherwise we may get a lot of false positives when searching.

 If you don't have a binary editor that has search capability we can hexdump the map and then search the text file.
 Searching for `02 10` we don't find anything but we DO find `10 02` at offset 0x1E4DC: